Dear Brunch Bunch,

 Here’s another angle you might want to view this issue from: just like there are women who may feel uncomfortable with casual sex, women who are curious about it, and women who love it, there will also be men who are understanding towards their partners’ history of casual sex, and those who are not.
 What matters most is that you find someone who is understanding of it, and who doesn’t make you feel any less for partaking in it or enjoying the experience.

 A relationship shouldn’t be defined by the partners’ individual pasts; rather it’s about developing a mutual acceptance of each other.
 For some this may come easy, and for some this may require a little more work.

 But sexuality isn’t gender-specific and sexual liberation should not be viewed through a gendered lens.
 And don’t let anyone tell you otherwise.
 If your future partner has a problem with your dating history, then it may be time to re-think whether the two of you should continue on that path together.

 Generally speaking, this also goes back to the idea that society isn’t exactly accepting of girls having casual sex—your future partner(s) may have this innate idea that it’s not exactly OK, but if you’re willing to put in some work and try to talk it through with them and correct this misconception, your relationship might just go a long way.

 It’s always difficult to get rid of a certain fear, but ultimately, if something holds you back, it’s worth trying your hardest to get out of it!

 The Brunch Bunch

-The Brunch Bunch are a student-led advice column for information and entertainment.
+The Brunch Bunch is a student-led advice column for information and entertainment.
 The column is in no way meant to or supposed to substitute professional help.
 Questions regarding medical conditions or requiring professional help must always be sought from professionals.